Dr. J. Carl Laney

 He presently serves on the faculty of Montana Bible College in Bozeman.
 Bryan enjoys hunting, reading, and playing basketball.
 He and his wife, Bev, have three children.

-Troy has been the Senior Pastor of Sonrise Baptist since 2007.
-Prior to this he served as an Associate Pastor for 10 years in California and Oregon.
+Troy is the the Senior Pastor of the Evangelical Bible Church in Dallas, Oregon where he has been serving since 2019.
+Prior to this he has ministry journey has taken him through Utah, California and Oregon, where he served for over twenty years.
 He graduated from Corban University (Western Baptist) and received his MAET from Western Seminary.
 Troy has a passion for Biblical history and has hosted four tours to Israel.
 He also spent a summer on an archaeological dig at Hazor.
 Additionally, Troy has taught several Living on Purpose Seminars (in Oregon, Washington, and Utah) where participants discover their unique gifting and personality.
 Troy has a deep love for communicating God’s Word and is excited about the chance to partner with CBMatrix this upcoming year.

 Troy is partnered in ministry with his wife, Lori, who has found creative ways to put her Theatre degree to use in the local church.
 She has also served on the worship team, as a Sunday School teacher, and as a local women's speaker.
 Together they are raising their three boys, Garrett, Matthew, and Will.

 Dr. Steve Pope